flobar25/twitterstream/README.md

 ### DAO query builder
 For simplicity reasons, I just used the JPA interface repository pattern to generate the SQL queries.
 This leads to a bit of code duplication to handle the different combinations of parameters.
 Ideally we should build the query based on the presence or not of some of the parameters.

+### API keys
+Ideally we should not pass the api keys in the docker image directly.
+We should handle that through some sort of key store and environment variables.